tomato.gg frog

 old tomato.gg DB cpu usage Once CPU usage reached over around 40%, the site became unusable for many users

 Our PostgreSQL database ran on a AX101 dedicated server rented from Hetzner since .
 The machine had a Ryzen 9 5950x and 128 GB of memory, but still struggled to keep up with the automated queries.
 There were extended periods of extremely slow load times for users when these queries were running, and sometimes the database was unavailable entirely.
-This made sense because vanilla Postgres is a OLTP (Online transaction processing) database that is poorly suited for timeseries data, which was the vast majority of what I used it for.
+This made sense because vanilla Postgres is an OLTP (Online transaction processing) database that is poorly suited for timeseries data, which was the vast majority of what I used it for.

 At this point I realized I had to find a way to improve database performance.
 These were the things I needed to do improve performance.